 This woman is very good at explaining just what purpose constellations serve astronomers.
 They aren’t there just to make pretty pictures!

-There are so many fun facts and activities focusing on the constellations that it is truly a challenge to pick the best ones.
+There are so many fun things to focus on the when doing Montessori constellations activities that it is truly a challenge to pick the best ones.
 I hope you have fun with the ones that I have found and have personally tested out.
 Our kids have become huge space fans because of them!